-- 1 See Missoula County 4-H/FFA Animal Policies on page 13. - 2 All market lambs must be tattooed, and ear tagged at the Missoula County market lamb tagging, held the 3rd Thursday in May.
-All market and breeding

-- sheep are required to have an official Scrapie ID tag to exhibit at the fair. - 3 Only market lambs born on or after January 1 of the year exhibited will be accepted.
+- See Missoula County 4-H/FFA Animal Policies on page 7. - 2 All market lambs must be ear tagged at the Missoula County market lamb tagging, held the 3rd Thursday in May.
+All market and breeding sheep are required to have an official Scrapie ID tag to exhibit at the fair. - 3 Only market lambs born on or after January 1 of the year exhibited will be accepted.
 Members are required to bring a signed bill-of-sale from the breeder which includes the birthdate of their market lamb to the May tagging.
 If the member is also the breeder, they are required to bring a signed document stating the birthdate of the lamb. - 4 All market lambs MUST be sheared within 10 days of the fair. - 5 Lamb tails will be rechecked at the Fair weigh-in using the same criteria as at the original tagging.
-Tail docking requirements: a %" dowel will be held parallel with the ground and will be raised over the hind legs toward the tail.
+Tail docking requirements: a 1⁄4" dowel will be held parallel with the ground and will be raised over the hind legs toward the tail.
 The dowel acts like a snag on the tail.
 If the tail can be snagged and held by the dowel, it is the appropriate length.
 If the tail fails to hook on the horizontal dowel, the tail is most likely too short.
-The tails will be identified and approved at weigh-in by the Superintendents with confirmation by a veterinarian if applicable. - Market lambs will be weighed Tuesday during unloading, 4-8 pm, to divide them into weight classes for judging.
-Only one market animal will be weighed for each member, no wet animals will be weighed, no animals will be reweighed. - 7 Lambs weighing less than 100 pounds will be placed in a feeder class and are not eligible for the livestock sale. - 8 A lamb may be shown as an individual and as part of a breeding project of Ewe with Lamb(s) at side. - 9 Breeding animals: If an animal is to be shown as a breeding animal, remove ear tags from previous year's market tagging.
+The tails will be identified and approved at weigh-in by the Superintendents with confirmation by a veterinarian if applicable.

+- 6 Weighing (see #17, page 7 above). - 7 Lambs weighing less than 100 pounds will be placed in a feeder class and are not eligible for the livestock sale. - A lamb may be shown as an individual and as part of a breeding project of Ewe with Lamb(s) at side. - 9 Breeding animals: If an animal is to be shown as a breeding animal, remove ear tags from previous year's market tagging.
 This will prevent animals from being accidentally sent to a processor after the fair. - 10 Sheep carcass contest judging will be completed using results from ultrasounds completed on Sunday morning.